Communications Security Establishment: Vulnerability Research Centre

+The VRC augments its capabilities by partnering with universities, such as the following publicly revealed so far: the University of Toronto, Ontario Tech University, and Concordia University.

 Tutte Institute for Mathematics and Computing

-The Tutte Institute for Mathematics and Computing (TIMC) is a research institute programme of the Government of Canada responsible for conducting classified research in the areas of cryptology and knowledge discovery to support the Canadian Cryptologic Program and its Five-Eyes international partners.
+The Tutte Institute for Mathematics and Computing (TIMC) is a research institute programme of the Government of Canada responsible for conducting both classified and unclassified research in the areas of cryptology and knowledge discovery to support the Canadian Cryptologic Program and its Five-Eyes international partners.

 Though officially founded in 2009, TIMC officially opened and formally named in September 2011.
 Named after cryptanalyst and mathematician William T. Tutte, TIMC is based within CSE's Edward Drake Building in Ottawa.

-Sponsored and funded by the Communications Security Establishment, the institute is partnered with Institutes for Defence Analyses, CCR Princeton, CCR La Jolla, CCS Bowie, the Heilbronn Institute for Mathematical Research, Carleton University, and the University of Calgary and is working to create partnerships with other research institutes, government agencies and universities.
+Sponsored and funded by the Communications Security Establishment, the institute is partnered with Institute for Defence Analysis: CCR Princeton, CCR La Jolla, CCS Bowie; the Heilbronn Institute for Mathematical Research, Carleton University, and the University of Calgary and is working to create partnerships with other research institutes, government agencies and universities.
+Led by Dr. Drew Vandeth, CSE researchers proposed and established the institute.
+The institute's first director was Dr. Hugh Williams with Dr. Drew Vandeth as the first Deputy Director.

+Unclassified Academic & Open-Source Contributions

 Researchers Leland McInnes and John Healy at the Tutte Institute developed a technique called Uniform Manifold Approximation and Projection (UMAP), originally designed to analyze malware.
 The algorithm and software of UMAP has since been released by TIMC to the open-source community, and is now being used to answer questions about COVID-19.